FusionAuth/fusionauth-site/site/learn/expert-advice/security/guide-to-user-data-security.md

 Now that we know what type of servers and applications we will be securing, let's take a look at the server architecture for a simple example of a fictional "To-do Application" and the server architecture we recommend you use for your applications.

-{% include _image.html src="/assets/img/resources/guide/server-architecture.png" alt="Server architecture" class="w-md-50 mw-100 mx-auto mb-4 text-center" figure=true %}
+{% include _image.html src="/assets/img/resources/guide/server-architecture.png" alt="Server architecture" class="img-fluid text-center" figure=false %}

 In general, you will want to separate your Database Server from your Application Server.
 While securing two servers instead of one does require additional work, it will give you the flexibility to control access to each server separately.
 This also means that if a breach does occur, the hacker will have a couple more hoops to jump through in order to gain access to your user data (we'll discuss this later).